MisoRobotics/cloudbuildx/README.md

 - `SSH_SECRET_PROJECT`: If set, specify the GCP project when fetching the secret.

+- `BUILDER`: Specify for multiple builders in the same environment.
+  Defaults to `mybuilder`

 Note that technically the above shell parameters do not _have_ to be exported to the environment, but you're probably going to set them using the [`env`](https://cloud.google.com/build/docs/build-config-file-schema#env) key